 - Turn dough onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover with plastic wrap and refrigerate overnight.

-- Place in prepared pan, cut side down.
+- Place in prepared baking dish, cut side down.
 Cover with a kitchen towel; let rise in a warm place until doubled, about 30 minutes.
 Preheat oven to 350°.

 - Bake 30-35 minutes or until golden brown.
-Cool in dish 5 minutes before inverting onto a serving plate.
+Cool 5 minutes before inverting buns onto a platter.
 Yield: 2 dozen.

 Originally published as Maple-Walnut Sticky Buns in Taste of Home Christmas Annual Annual 2014

 Please Log In or Join to add a rating and review.

 Any changes to your rating or review will appear where you originally posted your review